Kurento/kurento/source/user/troubleshooting.rst

 * We might ask you to run with a special build of Kurento that comes with support for `AddressSanitizer <https://github.com/google/sanitizers/wiki/AddressSanitizer>`__, a memory access error detector.

-  For this, you would need to make several high-impact changes in your system, so instead of breaking everybody's setup we decided it's better to just publish a Docker image that contains everything you need: `Kurento Docker images with AddressSanitizer <https://hub.docker.com/r/kurento/kurento-media-server-dev/tags?name=asan>`__.
+  To do this, you would need to make several high-impact changes in your system, so instead of breaking everybody's setup we decided it's better to just publish a Docker image that contains everything you need: `Kurento Docker images with AddressSanitizer <https://hub.docker.com/r/kurento/kurento-media-server-dev/tags?name=asan>`__.
 If we ask for it, you would have to provide the `Docker logs <https://docs.docker.com/engine/reference/commandline/logs/>`__ from running this.

   For this reason (and also for better test repeatability), it's a very good idea that you have your services thought out in a way that it's possible to **run Kurento Media Server from Docker**, at any time, regardless of what is your normal / usual method of deploying Kurento.